thephpleague/url/4.0/uri/manipulation/generic.md

 ## Applying multiple modifiers to a single URI

 Since all modifiers returns a URI object instance it is possible to chain them together.
 To ease this chaining the package comes bundle with the `League\Uri\Modifiers\Pipeline` class.
-This class uses the pipeline pattern to modify the URI by passing the results from one modifier to the next one.
+The class uses the pipeline pattern to modify the URI by passing the results from one modifier to the next one.

 The `League\Uri\Modifiers\Pipeline` uses two methods: